 And none including Sol Invictus were tied to December 25th specifically till 354 AD by which time Christmas being observed then was firmly established.
 The Donatists also observing it on December 25th proves that association has Pre-Nicene Origins.

 I'm not invested in trying to prove this time of year is in fact accurate.
-I consider some of the arguments against it silly and weak, but The Bible didn't tell us exactly when Jesus was born therefore it's not something we need to know.
+I consider some of the arguments against it silly and weak, but The Bible didn't tell us exactly when Jesus was born (at least not directly) therefore it's not something we need to know.

 What I do believe is that way more early Christian practices had their origins in evolving from continued Jewish practices filtered through certain New Testament concepts then most people realize.
 I'll try to talk more about that in future posts next year.
 For now though I do think there is logic to seeing Christmas and Hanukkah happening around the same time of year as not mere coincidence.